A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Acknowledgement

+The steps of this pipeline are available in the R package, \texttt{tidyindex}, available on CRAN.
+The source code for reproducing the work reported in this paper are in Supplementary Materials and can be found at: \url{https://github.com/huizezhang-sherry/paper-tidyindex}.

 This work is funded by a Commonwealth Scientific and Industrial Research Organisation (CSIRO) Data61 Scholarship.
 Nicolas Langrené acknowledges the partial support of the Guangdong Provincial Key Laboratory IRADS (2022B1212010006, R0400001-22) and the UIC Start-up Research Fund UICR0700041-22.
 The article is created using Quarto (Allaire et al. 2022) in R (R Core Team 2021).
-The source code for reproducing this paper can be found at: \url{https://github.com/huizezhang-sherry/paper-tidyindex}.